History of the exploration of the Crimean peninsula. Ancient history and diverse culture of Crimea

 6. Alanov.

-At the end of the 4th century, a new round began in the history of Crimea.
+At the end of the 4th century, a new round in the history of Crimea began.
 This time was marked by the invasion of the Huns - barbarian invaders from Asia.
-Around 370, they destroyed the Greek cities and captured the capital of the Bosporus state.
+Around 370, they destroyed Greek cities and captured the capital of the Bosporan state.

-Now the steppe zone was inhabited mainly by Turkic-speaking tribes, who later mixed with other peoples.
+Now the steppe strip was inhabited mainly by Turkic-speaking tribes, who subsequently mixed with other peoples.
 New ethnic unions were formed.

 Middle Ages

-In the 6th century, the history and culture of the peninsula takes another turn.
+In the 6th century, the history and culture of the peninsula takes its next turn.
 Crimea becomes part of the Byzantine state.
-His emperor Justinian I, in order to strengthen his position in Taurida and protect coastal lands from the attack of nomadic tribes, makes a fortress out of Chersonesos, builds new bastions on the south coast - Alushta and Gruzuf.
-On the way to Chersonesos, the emperor erects the most powerful defensive structures:
+His emperor Justinian I, in order to strengthen his positions in Tauris and protect the coastal lands from attacks by nomadic tribes, makes a fortress out of Chersonesus and builds new bastions on the southern coast - Alushta and Gruzuf.
+On the way to Chersonesos, the emperor erects powerful defensive structures:

 1. Inkerman;